ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-28-driving-into-the-sahara.md

 ![Chicken tajine](/assets/images/IMG_1708.jpg)

 More friends joined the group while we were drinking tea and waiting for the food to get ready.
-We mostly spook French which worked surprisingly well.
+We mostly spoke French which worked surprisingly well.
 My forgotten language skills might have been revived in Morocco? :wink:
 The food was really good!
 But the best part of my lunch break was the great company!

 ![Great company during my lunch break](/assets/images/IMG_1710.jpg)